Investing News NetworkYour trusted source for investing success

 Uranium is finally seeing growth after being in a low price environment for years.
 It's a good time to ask, "What was the highest price for uranium?"

-Demand for new nuclear reactors fell drastically as public fears over radioactivity risks understandably rose.
-This lack of demand growth coupled with excess supply have weighed heavily on both the uranium spot price and uranium contract prices.
+Demand for new nuclear reactors fell drastically as public fears over their risks understandably rose.
+This lack of demand growth coupled with excess supply weighed heavily on both the uranium spot price and uranium contract prices for nearly a decade, and prices fell as low as under US$20 per pound in 2016.

-In turn, low prices have hamstrung uranium exploration and mine production in recent years, with many major companies placing their operations on care and maintenance until uranium production becomes economically viable.
-The US$50 to US$60 per pound level has often been cited as the tipping point, but with inflation running hot analysts have pointed out that the key price point might be higher — especially when it comes to developing new greenfield uranium projects.
+Low prices have hamstrung uranium exploration and mine production in recent years, with many major companies placing their operations on care and maintenance until uranium production becomes economically viable.
+The US$50 to US$60 per pound level was previously cited as the tipping point, but with inflation running hot analysts began pointing out that the key price point would need to be higher — especially when it comes to developing new greenfield uranium projects.

 “The costs have gone up significantly,” John Ciampaglia, CEO of Sprott Asset Management, told the Investing News Network (INN) in a late 2022 conversation.
 “We think the cost — or the price that you would need to see in uranium to incent development of any new greenfield project — is somewhere between US$75 and US$100.”

-If the minimum price for a return to good times in the uranium sector is US$50 to US$60, what was the highest price for uranium?
+If the minimum price for a return to good times in the uranium sector is US$75 to US$100, what was the highest price for uranium?
 Read on for the answer to that question, as well as a look at what factors have shaped historical prices.
 We'll also consider what all this means for the uranium price now and in the future.

 How is uranium traded?